-From an evolutionary point of view, it is more likely that non-disease-causing microorganisms that have been present through the evolution of our immune system drive the process.
+It now seems unlikely that the maturation of a balanced immune system after birth is driven primarily by bacteria that are harmful to the host.
+From an evolutionary point of view, it’s more likely that non-disease-causing microorganisms that have been present through the evolution of our immune system drive the process.

-These studies indicate an imbalance in the gut flora of allergic children and could suggest that differences in the indigenous intestinal flora might affect the development and priming of the immune system in early childhood.
+In terms of allergy, several studies show differences in the composition of the intestinal microflora of babies with and without allergy.
+These studies indicate an imbalance in the gut flora of allergic children, and suggest that differences in the indigenous intestinal flora might affect the development and priming of the immune system in early childhood.

 Promising results have shown that probiotics could help to reduce infantile eczema.
 However, the European Academy of Allergy and Clinical Immunology concluded that evidence supporting the use of probiotics in the prevention and treatment of allergy is still preliminary.